 For two decades Dr. Crayton traveled the county and also abroad addressing audiences at scientific conferences and engaging them in his research findings.
 As Program Coordinator for Biology (Dept Chair) Dillard University and former Assistant Professor of Genetics at Xavier University, Dr. Crayton has lectured to literally thousands of aspiring physicians, pharmacists, healthcare professionals, and research scientists at these Historically Black Colleges and Universities.
 Born the grandson of Mack Crayton, Sr. a Louisiana sharecropper with less than a sixth grade education, in 2003 Mack Crayton III became the first African-American to earn a PhD in Genetics from the University of Connecticut, Storrs.
-Presently, Dr. Crayton works to promote science literacy among all Americans as an Educational Motivational Speaker and Consultant.
+Presently, Dr. Crayton works to promote science literacy among all Americans as an Author and Educational Motivational Speaker.

 Drawing from his career experiences as a trained scientist, promoter of science literacy, author, and Christian believer, Dr. Crayton engages audiences in inspirational discussions about the utility of science in developing a greater understanding of the human brain and mind as a mechanism for gaining insight into human behaviors, personality development and spirituality.
 His book, Brain, Mind, Soul and Spirit: The Interface between Science and Scripture was released in 2018.
 This work serves as the backdrop for exploring topics such as: The powers of the human mind, faith, and spirituality; The Biology of human nature, gender identity and sexual orientations; Gene editing and future genetically modified humans; The use of genetics or precision medicine for treatment of health disparities; Human origins and the genetics of race; and also the effects of climate change on the human genome and future existence of humans.

 Through his book readings, motivational talks, and Q&A sessions, Dr. Crayton engages audiences in discussions with regard to recent advances in Genetics, advances in medical sciences, and also alternative interpretations of Biblical scriptures that allow new connections to be revealed between the sciences and biblical scripture.

 Educator: Professor of Genetics and Biology at two HBCUs.

 Educational Motivational Speaker.